 Doing a job you hate will drain you faster than just about any other type of torture you can subject yourself to.
 You deserve to be pampered.
 Take care of your body by getting exercise and good sleep.
 Take care of your mind by doing things you enjoy in your free time.

-Figure out what you would love to do.
+Figure out what you would love to do instead.
 Set a date.
 Start taking baby steps now.
 Just go for it!

 Are you with me?
 I would love to hear your thoughts in the comments below. 🙂